Saving for Education with right plans and products | HSBC

 529 College Savings Plans1

 Another great benefit is that you, as the account owner, will have control over the funds.
-Many plans will even allow you to reclaim the funds for yourself if your needs change.
+Many plans may even allow you to reclaim the funds for yourself if your needs change.

 Evaluating education savings vehicles